How to Solve Chlorine Lock and Chlorine Demand

 The Winterpill capsule is filled with chemicals that keep your water healthy throughout the winter.
 It offers some protection against bacteria and stabilizes the water without requiring constant maintenance.

 Thankfully, chlorine demand is an issue that can be solved by taking the proper steps and preventative methods.
 A shock treatment works exceptionally well.
 You’ll begin to register proper chlorine levels in no time.
-Remember, if someone tells you that your pool has something called chlorine lock, know they likely mean chlorine demand.
+And while chlorine lock may be a made-up term, you can develop a “locking” issue by adding too much cyanuric acid!

 Scroll to Top